Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 - Saturday's total is 17.2 points lower than the two team's combined 69.7 points per game average.

-- This contest's over/under is 10.5 points more than the 42 these two squads combine to allow per game this season.
+- The 42 combined points per game that these two squads have allowed this season are 10.5 fewer than the 52.5 over/under in this contest.

-- The Demon Deacons and their opponents have scored an average of 63.0 points per game in 2021, 10.5 more than Saturday's total.
+- Demon Deacons games this season feature an average total of 63.0 points, a number 10.5 points higher than Saturday's over/under.

 - The 47.5 PPG average total in Black Knights games this season is 5.0 points fewer than this game's over/under.